Kangonaut/chip-8-emulator/README.md

 # CHIP-8 emulator

+> I moved this repository over to my new GitHub account.
+You can find the old repo [here](https://github.com/JakobGalaxy/chip-8-emulator).

 This is a small learning project to get familiar with emulator development, the [Rust](https://www.rust-lang.org/) programming language and the [SDL2](https://www.libsdl.org/index.php) library.